-As it turned out, although the CMT made a great effort to show that psychological attributes can be measured on interval or ratio scales, CMT’s impact on psychology was minimal, but it provoked debates regarding its theoretical foundation (e.g., Cliff, 1992; Heene, 2013; Michell, 1999; Krantz & Wallsten, 2019; Trendler, 2019).
+Although CMT attempted to show that psychological attributes can be measured by intervals or ratio scales, its impact on psychology was minimal.
+Even so, it provoked much debate regarding its theoretical foundations (e.g., Cliff, 1992; Heene, 2013; Michell, 1999; Krantz & Wallsten, 2019; Trendler, 2019).
 For example, Heene (2013, p.
-3) concludes, “Altogether, it is possible that human cognitive abilities and personality traits simply are not quantitative.”
+3) concluded, “Altogether, it is possible that human cognitive abilities and personality traits simply are not quantitative.”
 And Trendler (2019, p.
-101) writes, “… so far, no interval or ratio scales have been established in psychology, neither by conjoint measurement not by any other means.”
-Kranz and Wallsten (2019) rejected this statement.
-They cited several sources that show that these types of scales were indeed constructed in psychology.
-Nevertheless, Kranz and Wallsten admitted in disappointment and in agreement with Trendler (2019) that the impact of the CMT on psychology was minimal.
+101) wrote, “… so far, no interval or ratio scales have been established in psychology, neither by conjoint measurement nor by any other means.”
+Krantz and Wallsten (2019) rejected this statement.
+They cited several sources showing that these types of scales were useful constructions in psychology while admitting that the impact of CMT on psychology had been minimal.

-Finally, I am allowing myself to raise the following questions based on observations that may cast doubt on possibility that psychological traits can be quantified, questions that may interest (and amuse) the reader.
+Finally, the following considerations are intended to throw more light on the question of whether psychological traits can be quantified.
+These are questions that may interest (and amuse) the reader.

 Empirical test.
-It seems to me that while in physics it is possible to measure any physical phenomenon by using the standard measurement units (the SI system that includes centimeter, gram, second, ampere, etc.), in psychology this possibility does not exist.
-Even if the use of CMT in psychology was very popular, the answer to the question, whether or not the contribution of two or more attributes to behavior is additive, would be an empirical answer: sometimes yes and sometimes no. On this issue, Cliff (1992, p.
-189) writes, “Measurement theory says that if certain conditions hold, then scales of a given kind are defined.
-If not, they are not.”.
-Given that the answer to that question is empirical, the CMT’s results with a different sample of subjects may be different from the previous one.
-Furthermore, even if the answer is positive, I have not yet found an answer to the following additional question: Assuming that UM can be estimated from the results of CMT, would it be possible to use this UM in other cases with the same degree of certainty as the use of UMs in physics?
-In view of the fact that the estimated constants in psychology vary radically from experiment to experiment, I believe that a negative answer will be given to that additional question.
+In the domain of physics, it is possible to measure any physical phenomenon using standard measurement units (the SI system includes the centimeter, gram, second, ampere, etc.), but this cannot apply to psychological phenomena.
+Even if the use of CMT was very popular, the question of whether the contribution of two or more attributes to behavior is additive requires an empirical answer: sometimes yes, sometimes no. On this issue, Cliff (1992, p.
+189) wrote, “Measurement theory says that if certain conditions hold, then scales of a given kind are defined.
+If not, they are not.”
+Thus, CMT produces different results depending on the sample of subjects.
+Furthermore, even if we assume that UMs can be estimated from the results of CMT, would it be possible to use these UMs in other cases with the same degree of certainty as in physics?
+Given that the estimated constants in psychology vary radically from experiment to experiment, I believe that the answer to this additional question is negative.

-Illusions and man as measurement device.
-Consider the famous Müller–Lyer illusion:
+Illusions and man as a measurement device.
+Consider the famous Müller-Lyer illusion:

-Figure 3.1 depicts the Müller–Lyer illusion – see text.
+Figure 3.1 depicts the Müller-Lyer illusion.

-Measurement according to the methods utilized in physics reveals that the length of the right-hand line is equal to that of the left-hand line, although people tend to perceive the left-hand line as shorter.
-The reason is that physicists measure the physical properties of this illusion objectively, while people estimate it subjectively, according to the information processing taking place in their perceptual systems.
-Given this comparison between the physical and the psychological measurement, it becomes apparent that our perceptual system makes mistakes and creates distortions.
-Considering this fact that humans perceive certain stimuli in a distorted form, the following question arises, can a person be considered a valid and reliable measuring device?
+Physical measurement reveals that the length of the right-hand line is equal to that of the left-hand line, although people tend to perceive the left-hand line as shorter.
+The reason is that physicists measure the physical properties of this illusion objectively, while people estimate them subjectively, processing the information through their perceptual systems.
+Given this comparison between physical and psychological measurement, it becomes apparent that our perceptual systems make mistakes and create distortions.
+If humans perceive certain stimuli in distorted forms, the following question arises: Can a person be considered a valid and reliable measuring device?